-- The Calhoun County Student Health Screening is conducted during the month of October. - The Florida Youth Substance Abuse Survey is conducted during the month of February. - The School Climate Satisfaction Survey is conducted during the month of March. - Florida Youth Tobacco Survey is conducted during the month of February. - Florida Youth Risk Behavior Survey is conducted during the month of February. - Social Norms Survey for Alcohol Reduction (Grades 9-12) is conducted during the month of February.
+- The Calhoun County Student Health Screening

+- The Florida Youth Substance Abuse Survey

+- The School Climate Satisfaction Survey

+- Florida Youth Tobacco Survey

+- Florida Youth Risk Behavior Survey

+- Social Norms Survey for Alcohol Reduction (Grades 6-12)

 RIGHT OF PRIVACY

 All school records on individual students are private and confidential.
 Persons other than the school district staff will not be allowed to see any individual student's records without the written consent of parents or certain students.
 Exceptions to this RULE are: